shradhaebi/ensembl-static/plants/species/Sesamum_indicum/Sesamum_indicum_assembly.md

 and 98.5% of 86,222 unigenes assembled de novo from previously reported RNA-Seq data.
 In addition, the large-scale assembly accuracy was assessed using five fosmid clones that were sequenced thoroughly using the Sanger sequencing technology, whereby 99.6% of the clone sequences, on average, were identical to the assembly.

+There final assembly comprises 16 linkage groups for 13 chromosomes.